TDTran333/Obsidian/Learning/Note-Taking/Note-Taking Methods.md

 >	* Key fact or thought
 > ...

-Ideal when there is a relatively clear structure.
+Ideal for creating questions for review

 **Pros**

 * Simplicity and ease of use
-* Prioritize / highlight key ideas
+* Outlining records content as well as relationships
 * Reduce reviewing and editing time
-* Proper and clean structure

 **Cons**

-* Not suitable for some topics
+* Not suitable for some topics that involves formulas or charts
-* Reviewing might be harder if bullet points are not detailed enough

 ## 2. The Cornell Method